 Here are some tips that will help you care for indoor plants:

-- Keep potting soil moist- It’s important to make sure soil is not too wet nor too dry
+- Keep the potting soil moist- It’s important to make sure soil is not too wet nor too dry

 - Make sure the plant pot has drainage holes in the bottom of the pot